matt1/CLIMediaRenderer/README.md

 Why?
 ====
 I was looking for a simple no-fuss command line media renderer for a project I was working on for multi-room audio running on cheap storage-free computers (i.e. Raspberry Pi machines) but couldn't find anything that really met my needs.
+There seems to be many, many options for running a media *server*, but not many options for a headless audio player.

 I could have used Squeezebox/Squeeze player but they apparently do not support UPnP which was a big letdown as my NAS only does UPnP and I didn't feel like hacking its firmware to support it.